aidanjlee5/SummarAI-agent/README.md

 # summarai-agent
 The agent for summarai

-#Note for Aidan, who's learning
+Instructions for running the python script

-Python packages - nextjs, pip-install [package]
+Python packages used - nextjs, pip-install [package]

-Goal- running python script- searches all the topics that Summarai asks? for Add support for topics- take a topic-search google for said topic, scrape the website, then run the information to chatgpt, then move it to Supabase
+Goal- running python script- searches all the topics that Summarai requests for, with the intention of updating daily.

+Add support for topics- manually google websites from certain news sources to filter through to articles only, scrape the website, then run the information to chatgpt, then transfer to the data base